a-mitani/mastering-ethereum/book/themes.md

 # Themes

-Themes can be used to customize your book homepage using predefined or custom HTML template.
+Themes can be used to customize your book's homepage using predefined or custom HTML template.
 A list of all published themes can be found at [www.gitbook.io/themes](https://www.gitbook.io/themes).

 ### Format